 The BBB has closed 61 complaints against Nations Recovery Center in the past three years, with 21 complaints closed in the past 12 months.
 Most of those complaints allege problems with billing and collection.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 38 complaints against NRC.
-Justia lists at least 19 cases of civil litigation naming Nations Recovery Center as a defendant.
+Justia lists at least 19 cases of civil litigation naming NRC as a defendant.

 Nations Recovery Center, Inc.